ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

       + bluecompute-web-app
       + microservice-inventory
       + microservice-socialreview
-- Choose "Move to BlueCompute" under step 2 "Choose destination"
+- Choose `Move to BlueCompute` under step 2 `Choose destination`
-- Click the "Assign Application" button to add these applications to your policy
+- Click the `Assign Application` button to add these applications to your policy
 - For each application do
-    + click on the "Ping URL icon"
+    + click on the `Ping URL icon`
-    + add the "URL to monitor" under the Availability URL section.
+    + add the `URL to monitor` under the Availability URL section.
 Use the following URLs or adopt them if you use different routes.

         | Application                   | URL to monitor                                    |
         |:------------------------------|:--------------------------------------------------|